Divergence Gold Setups

 Drawing Divergence Lines

-The chart above displays example of one of the 4 types of divergences, the one above is known as hidden bearish divergence, one of best type to trade.
-Types of divergence setups are covered in the next lesson.
+The chart displayed above illustrates an instance of one of the four recognized categories of divergences: the specific one shown is identified as hidden bearish divergence, which is often considered one of the superior types for trading.
+The various types of divergence configurations will be examined in the subsequent lesson.

 - HH = Higher High - 2 highs but last is higher